Introduction | Selection | Deselection | Gifts | Controversial materials | Challenges | For vendors

 All deselected items in acceptable condition will be donated to BCC’s food pantry.
 The food pantry manager will, in turn, send these items off to Better World Books, eventually receiving a check for the value of the donated items.
 Deselected items in unacceptable condition due to mold or overuse will be recycled.

-BCC Library welcomes gifts of donated materials that match our selection priorities and criteria.
-Every effort will be made to incorporate donations that serve user needs into our existing collection, providing they are current, in good condition, and not already owned by the library.
+BCC Library accepts gifts of donated materials, which match our selection priorities and criteria, on a discretionary basis.
+Every effort will be made to incorporate accepted donations that serve user needs into our existing collection, providing they are current, in good condition, and not already owned by the library.

 For those gifts that are incorporated into the library collection, commemorative bookplates will be placed in the items upon request.